andrewjesaitis/hexbug-tracker/README.md

 the centroid coordinates immediately before and after a wall bounce were isolated.
-The headings of the centroid coordinates were then used to create an equation of the type: <br> ```angle of reflection = m * angle of incidence + b```,  where m and b are the regression coeffecients produced by the regression analysis.
+The headings of the centroid coordinates were then used to create an equation of the type: <br> ```angle of reflection = m * angle of incidence + b```,  where m and b are the regression coefficients produced by the regression analysis.
 Four equations were created for bounces off of the left, top, right, and bottom walls.